 The rep scheme of this workout is an ascending ladder with an eight-minute time cap.
 You'll be doing man makers and lunges, both with the dumbbells, starting with two reps of each, then four, then six, etc. until the clock runs out.

-Then for the lunges, hold the dumbbells at your side.
+- Stand and hold the dumbbells at your side.
 If you'd like to make it a little more challenging, try holding your dumbbells in the front rack position at your shoulders.
-Step forward

 - Puppy stretch